10-Q 1 ain-20230930.htm 10-Q ain-20230930

 (a)These accumulated other comprehensive income components are included in the computation of net periodic pension cost (see Note 3.
 Pensions and Other Postretirement Benefit Plans).

-On August 31, 2023, the Company acquired all of the outstanding shares of Heimbach, a privately held manufacturer of paper machine clothing with headquarters in Düren, Germany.
+On August 31, 2023, the Company acquired all the outstanding shares of Heimbach, a privately held manufacturer of paper machine clothing with headquarters in Düren, Germany.
 In July 2021, Heimbach acquired 85% of Arcari, SRL (“Arcari”).
 Arcari is a manufacturer of textile and plastic industrial technical products and conveyor belts.
-On the date of the acquisition, the fair value of the noncontrolling interest in Arcari was $1.6 million.
-For the month ended September 30, 2023, the net income/(loss) attributable to Arcari’s noncontrolling interest was less than $0.1 million and the noncontrolling interest balance at September 30, 2023 was $1.6 million.
+For the nine months ended September 30, 2024, the net income/(loss) attributable to Arcari’s noncontrolling interest was less than $0.1 million and the noncontrolling interest balance at September 30, 2024 was $0.4 million.

 The table below presents a reconciliation of income attributable to the noncontrolling interest and noncontrolling equity in the Company’s subsidiaries: